nayanachetram/-investment-portfolio-analytics/README.md

 **20.53%**

-The portfolio maintained exposure across all 11 represented sectors.
+The portfolio maintained exposure across all 11 GICS sectors.

 ### Return Contribution